 1988: Jimmy Carson of the Edmonton Oilers becomes the third player in NHL history to have six hat tricks before age 21.
 Carson scores three goals and has an assist in the Oilers' 10-6 victory against the New York Rangers at Northlands Coliseum.
 It's his first hat trick with the Oilers, who acquire him from the Los Angeles Kings on Aug.
 9, 1988, as part of the Wayne Gretzky trade.
 Carson's performance overshadows a big night for New York's Guy Lafleur, who matches his NHL career high with four assists.

 1995: Mark Messier becomes the seventh player in NHL history to reach 1,400 points when he has a goal and two assists in the Rangers' 5-1 victory against the Mighty Ducks of Anaheim at Madison Square Garden.

 2017: Alex Ovechkin of the Washington Capitals scores at 7:11 of a 4-1 victory against the visiting San Jose Sharks to become the first NHL player to reach 20 goals in 2017-18.
 It's the 578th goal of his career, moving him past Mark Recchi into 20th place on the NHL's all-time list.

 2018: The Tampa Bay Lightning defeat the Red Wings 6-5 in a shootout at Little Caesars Arena, giving rookie goalie Edward Pasquale a win in his NHL debut.
-Pasquale, 28, makes 19 saves in his first NHL game after spending most of the previous eight seasons in the American Hockey League.
+The 28-year-old makes 19 saves in his first NHL game after spending most of the previous eight seasons in the American Hockey League.